osp-ottogroup/oracle-db_docker/README.md

       docker run -p 1521:1521 oracle/database_prebuilt:12.1.0.2-ee

+Due to the copy on write at file level of Docker's overlay file system it takes some seconds to clone the touched datafiles, then the DB is running.

+## Enrich the image with business related additions

+In addition to the raw DB instance you may build an enriched image based on step 3 with for example:
+* User accounts preinstalled
+* DB structures preinstalled in schemas
+* Master data preinstalled in tables of that schemas
+* TODO: Add a template scripting and Dockerfile for that purpose

 ## Alternative: Use existing Docker images from container-registry.oracle.com
 https://container-registry.oracle.com contains Docker images for the current release of several Oracle products including Oracle-DB.